Here you can find many sorts of practical information that can come in handy when planning your journey in Iceland and while booking your tours.

-In summer the sun barely sets and it´s light round-the-clock at the peak of summer.
+In summer the sun barely sets, and it´s light round-the-clock at the peak of summer.
 In mid-winter, it is dark for most of the day.
 With only about four to five hours of daylight a day, you must make the most of it.
-In spring and autumn, however, there is a more balanced daylight.
+In spring and autumn, however, there is more balanced daylight.

 Most European cell phones work on Iceland´s GSM network; North American ones use a different standard.
 But you can rent cell phones in Iceland.
 Iceland now has the highest rate of cell phones use in the world.
 Mobiles work in towns and on virtually all main travel routes.